mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

 That "**pulls**" the changes in the GitHub repo and merges them onto my local repo.
 The file `japanese.txt` was entirely new to my local repo, and all Git had to do was copy it over.
 Now the three repositories (Na-Rae's local, Brad’s local, and Na-Rae’s on GitHub) are back in sync.

+<center><table width=80% border=1 bordercolor=blue style="padding:10px"><tr><td>
-> ### A Basic Collaborative Workflow
+<h3>A Basic Collaborative Workflow</h3>

->
-> When working together, it is a good practice to make sure that you have an updated version of the
+ When working together, it is a good practice to make sure that you have an updated version of the
-> repository: you should get into the habit of using `git pull` before starting work.
+ repository: you should get into the habit of using `git pull` before starting work.
 The basic collaborative workflow therefore would be:

->
-> * update your local repo with `git pull origin master`,
+ * update your local repo with `git pull origin master`,
-> * make your changes and stage them with `git add`,
+ * make your changes and stage them with `git add`,>
-> * commit your changes with `git commit -m`, and
+ * commit your changes with `git commit -m`, and
-> * upload the changes to GitHub with `git push origin master`
+ * upload the changes to GitHub with `git push origin master`

->
-> In between each step, you should use `git status`, `git diff`, etc. frequently to verify changes and orient yourself.
-Also, it is better to make many commits with smaller changes rather than
+In between each step, you should use `git status`, `git diff`, etc. frequently to verify changes and orient yourself.
-> of one commit with massive changes: small commits are easier to
-> read and review.
+</td></tr></table></center>

 ## Conflicts